 An ornithological watching brief remained in place while we undertook non-piling and site preparation works over the 2017/18 winter period.
 This was agreed with Natural England to ensure that there is no significant disturbance to the waders and Brent Geese that feed on the intertidal area adjacent to the seawall.

-The third year of the scheme getting underway in Spring 2019, will see completion of final works to the sea wall and revetment and all landscaping and planting.
+The third year of the scheme got underway in Spring 2019 with final works to the sea wall and revetment and all landscaping and planting being completed.